growwithsms/Accuform-Tag-PWA/README.md

 This is a completely client-side driven app.

 There are 3 pages (or views, if you will):

-- the homepage '/index.html'
-- the history page '/history/index.html'
+'/index.html' the home page
-- and the profile page '/profile/index.html'
+'/history/index.html' the history page '/profile/index.html' the profile page

 All of the app's logic is located in '/js/main.js'.
 All 3rd party scripts are located in '/js/vendor/'. '/js/main.min.js' is the concatenated and minified version of all the 3rd party scripts and the app's logic.